Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 ## 3. Prerequisites

-Before the installation of application you must have following dependencies installed on your system:
+Before the installation of the application, you must have the following dependencies installed on your system:

 - Python(3.x)
 - Git
 ## 4. Installation

-Simply clone the git repository to your desired location by the below command.
+Clone the git repository to your desired location by the below command.

     git clone https://github.com/Harshyadav02/Aapka-Aspataal

 Now navigate to the **Aapaka-Aspataal** directory by

     cd Aapka-Aspataal
-Run the following command for installation of all the packages and libraries required for the project.
+Run the following command to install all the packages and libraries required for the project.
 Make sure you have activated the [virtual environment](https://docs.python.org/3/library/venv.html).

     pip install -r requirement.txt

 ## 5. Importing the .sql file to our database.

-Login to your mysql server.
-Create a new database name it `HOSPITAL`.
+Login to your MySQL server.
+Create a new database named `HOSPITAL`.
 Now run the following command

     source /path/to/Aapaka-Aspataal/BILLING.sql